 – Bake them for about 10 minutes, then have the egg yolk-milk mix ready.

 – Mix 1 egg yolk with milk and brush the cookies with it (2 minutes before they are done); then place them back into the oven and bake until done.

 – On low heat warm the jam or jelly in separate pans and stir them smoothly with a small whisk.
 If the jam contains too many fruit particles use a sieve and strain it as you don’t want the fruit particles in it.

 – With a small teaspoon fill the red and yellow jelly into the holes.
 Let the jam get firm, then keep them at a cool place.

-- You can sprinkle them with some powdered sugar before you serve them and not earlier.
+– You can sprinkle them with some powdered sugar before they are served BUT not earlier.